What is Japanese Tea Ceremony? – Explained in 6 simple steps

 A tray containing traditional sweets is also presented to the guests along with the tea.
 In the event that there is a meal involved, the same is also served to the guests.

-The Japanese tea ceremony is a beautiful attempt by the Japanese to hold on to their cultural heritage and even pass it down the generations.
+The Japanese tea ceremony is a beautiful attempt by the Japanese people to preserve their cultural heritage, and to pass it on to the generations to come.

-Right from the preparations to the ending with the guests leaving, the whole journey can be taken to be an attempt by the host to build a connection with the guests and also with nature on a spiritual level.
+From the preparations to the ending until the leaving of the guests, the whole journey can be taken to be an attempt by the host to build a connection with the people at the ceremony and with nature on a spiritual level.